dtyurin01/SpaceWar/README.md

   ### VERSIONS: ###
    #### 0.1.0 ###
-   LIST:
-     * added sound effects and background music
+ 1. added sound effects and background music
-     * fixed some issues
+ 2. fixed some issues